-Other forms of summative assessment used in the Department are extended essays (which may include the Level 2 Course Assignment) and the option of a 20 credit Dissertation at Level 3.
+Other forms of summative assessment used in the Department are group or individual public history projects, reflective writing, and a 20 or 40 credit Dissertation at Level 3.
 The Dissertation demonstrates students' ability to work independently (S8) to define and complete extended research projects (K5-6, S5), presenting the results in a professional fashion (S1).
 The Dissertation also tests the ability to analyse a body of primary source material (S4).

 Examinations are used to test the students' abilities to draw upon memory and to write coherent, informed answers under pressure of time, while demonstrating an awareness of the range of relevant evidence and of historical scholarship (K6, S1, S3).
-Reflective thinking (K4) is specifically assessed in the Level 3 module 'The Uses of History', which is optional for dual honours students.
+Reflective thinking (K4) is specifically assessed in the Level 2 module 'The Uses of History', which is optional for dual honours students.
 The Department has a Code of Examining Practice to ensure that examining procedures are moderated and regulated.

 Over the course of the degree, the mixture of assessment practices in history modules changes to reflect the progressive development of student skills.
 At Level 1 - which prepares students for Honours level study -- examinations provide 50% of the module mark, with essays at 33% and oral assessment 17%.
-At Level 2 this same assessment combination is retained in the Document Option, although the oral assessment derives from an element of group work and more intensive work on source analysis, but otherwise the focus shifts towards testing students' analytical abilities in unseen examinations (67% of the module mark in other Options) and essays (33%), with the Course Assignment providing a new element of extended written work.
+At Level 2 this same assessment combination is retained in the Document Option, although the oral assessment derives from an element of group work and more intensive work on source analysis.
+In other Level 2 option modules, the focus shifts towards testing students' analytical abilities in unseen examinations (67% of the module mark in other Options) and essays (33%).
+Also at Level 2, 'The Uses of History' includes a coursework essay (33%) within its assessment, alongside a group project 'pitching' a piece of public history (30%) and individual reflection on this work (20%).
 At Level 3, the focus is on collaborative seminar work rather than essay writing.
 Level 3 seminars are regularly student-led, particularly in the Special Subject.
-The double-weighted Special Subject is assessed solely by unseen examinations in the form of document papers (to test students' ability in the recognition and analysis of primary source material) and essay papers, although the Comparative Option (25%) and 'The Uses of History' (33%) include coursework essays within their assessment.
-The possibility of taking a 20-credit Dissertation module allows students to develop their abilities in source criticism and extended writing.
+The double-weighted Special Subject is assessed by examinations in the form of document papers (40%) (to test students' ability in the recognition and analysis of primary source material) and essay papers (40%), along with a coursework portfolio of smaller items (20%).
+The Thematic Option includes coursework essays within its assessment (33%), and the 'Making History Public' module asks students to create a digital artefact (65%) along with an interpretative and reflective essay (35%).

+The possibility of taking a 20- or 40-credit Dissertation module allows students to develop their abilities in source criticism and extended writing.
 Written and oral skills are assessed at all Levels, even when the marks do not contribute towards the final module mark.